Shimura data and corners: topology: Triviality of over each stratum

-\begin{Proof} We first repeat the remark preceding Proposition~\ref{1Ipre}, showing that for any $x \in \FX$, the sub-group $\Cent_{P_\BC}(h_x \circ w)$ is a Levi sub-group of $P_\BC \,$.
+\begin{Proof} We first repeat the remark preceding Proposition~\ref{1Ipre}, showing that for any $x \in \FX$, the subgroup $\Cent_{P_\BC}(h_x \circ w)$ is a Levi subgroup of $P_\BC \,$.
 According to \cite[Def.~2.1~(ii)]{P1}, its image in $(P/U)_\BC$ is defined over $\BR$, whence the first equality in (d),

 Fix $x_0 \in \pi^{-1}(z_0)$.
 We identify $\FX$ in a $P(\BR)U(\BC)$-equivariant way with

 by sending $gx_0$ to the class of $g$ modulo $\Stab_{P(\BR)U(\BC)}(x_0)$, for every $g$ in $P(\BR)U(\BC) = W(\BR)U(\BC) \rtimes \Cent_{P(\BR)U(\BC)}(h_{x_0} \circ w)$; likewise, we identify $\FX/W$ with